A Fisherman of the Inland Sea: Details

-"The Ascent of the North Face" is a story written by Ursula K. Le Guin.
-The story is mock-heroic in character.
-Told in the style of Victorian Boys Own Ripping Yarns, the joke is in the fact the north face is not of some Himalayan mountain being scaled by westerners but Indian climbers and that the north face refers to the north face of a suburban house in Portland Oregon near where Le Guin lived.

 The First Contact with the Gorgonids

 "The First Contact with the Gorgonids" is a running joke within Le Guin's work.
 The stand-alone story is set in present-day Australia, and depicts an arrogant but stupid American man and his downtrodden wife.
 This strongly feminist story has the couple make contact with aliens who the husband mistakes for Australian Aboriginals.
 The resulting farce sees the husband put in his place and for the triumphant wife the spoils of the encounter.

 Newton's Sleep

 In a postcataclysmic earth, society is rebuilt on an orbiting space station in the form of a new Utopia ruled by an elect group of scientists who have established reason as the guiding principle.
 The story tells of the conflict that arises when a resurgent religion begins.